RayHightower/rayhightower.github.octo-broken/source/_posts/2014-05-30-how-to-grow-a-user-group.markdown

 Our group was originally called _The Chicago Area Ruby on Rails Meetup Group_.
 Accurate, and a mouthful.
 We discovered that a simple domain name, [ChicagoRuby.org](http://chicagoruby.org), name was available.
 So we grabbed it, along with the [@ChicagoRuby](http://twitter.com/chicagoruby) Twitter handle.

 It is also important to make every web property point to all of the other web properties in the ChicagoRuby ecosystem.
 For example, all of the conference sites point to the ChicagoRuby site, and vice versa.
 A new member who finds one part of the ecosystem will find the whole thing.
-People feel welcome when they know everything that the group has to offer.
+People feel welcome when information is easy to find.

 Making future members feel welcome is key to growth.
-Free meetings are another way to make people feel welcome.
+Free monthly events are another way to make people feel welcome.

 ###Keep Monthly Events Free
 I firmly believe that monthly user group meetings should be free.
 We never know what a member of our community is going through financially.
-Therefore, nobody will be barred from a monthly ChicagoRuby meeting for lack of money.
+Therefore, ChicagoRuby's monthly meetings have always been free.

 My personal history includes times when I was dead broke due to one entrepreneurial venture or another.
 So I have emotional reasons for keeping ChicagoRuby’s monthly events free of charge.